Finding Your Why

 A friend has always had an interesting view on self-help books…

 “read the title, throw it away…that’s all you need to do, ” and after 18 months of reading as many of them as possible, I felt the same way too.
 I didn’t touch one for more than a decade.

 I love my family, I love my job, and I love the way everything can fit together.
 However I had persistent nagging thoughts about my career, What DID I want to do next?
 Where did I see myself?

 I pestered my husband for thoughts and ideas until he handed me one of his business psychology books.
 I devoured it; he recommended another book and another until I was scouring through his many marketing books on a regular basis.

 To understand I had to look back at my original why.

 My introduction to Pilates was at a gym ( yes, I know….) it was the only class available at 8 am on a Sunday morning while my husband played golf.

 I fell in love with Pilates immediately and attended mat class 2 /3 times a week.

 When my father died suddenly in 1999, I was left adrift.
 I had been working as a model/actress with some small success in the world of TV commercials.
 However, I was becoming more and more disillusioned with that work.

 I had watched my father work in a job he disliked for decades.
 Every day going to an office knowing his heart wasn’t in it.
-My brothers and I were all in our late 20’s when we finally settled on careers that we are passionate about and that give us a deep sense of fulfillment.
+My brothers and I were all in our late 20’s when we finally settled on careers that we are passionate about and that gives us a deep sense of fulfillment.
 I believe we took our time finding our chosen professions as a result of seeing our father in a job he disliked.
-He’d trained as a photographer in the Royal Air Force, but on leaving the RAF, he had chosen a “safe” well paid job to support his family over following his heart into photography.
+He’d trained as a photographer in the Royal Air Force, but on leaving the RAF, he had chosen a “safe” well-paid job to support his family over following his heart into photography.